 An ounce of prevention

-To avoid delays in shipment, legal costs and unreasonable demands from pirates to purchase their marks, foreign companies that buy from Chinese suppliers are best advised file applications for their marks in the PRC early, notwithstanding the fact they have no plans to sell in the country.
+To avoid delays in shipment, legal costs and unreasonable demands from pirates to purchase their marks, foreign companies that buy from Chinese suppliers are best advised to file applications for their marks in the PRC early, notwithstanding the fact they have no plans to sell in the country.